Automatic Synthesis of Diverse Weak Supervision Sources for Behavior Analysis: Experiments

 \subsection{Training Setup}

-Our experimental setup consists of two stages: obtaining labeling functions and evaluating generated labeling functions in downstream tasks.
-Our downstream tasks include active learning settings, where labeling functions are used to select data for labeling, and weak supervision, where weak labels are used as pseudolabels for unlabeled data points.
+Our experimental setup consists of two stages: obtaining LFs, and evaluating generated LFs in downstream tasks.
+Our downstream tasks include active learning, where LFs are used to select data for labeling, and weak supervision, where LFs generate pseudolabels for unlabeled data points.